 Noura P. Bishay is recognized for her outstanding leadership and raising awareness about social impact and social equity design.
 Her work speaks for itself such as Park-to-Bay Project, 14th Street Promenade, AIA Housing the Next 1 Million (AIA-HN1M), and Kearny Mesa city.
 She is an extraordinary urban designer with not only outstanding skills but a heart to serve unprivileged communities.
-She adds empathy to urban design putting the community needs as her priority.
+She adds empathy to urban design putting the community's needs as her priority.
 The type of urban design that She does makes people feel safer, freer, happier and promotes healthy inclusive living styles.
-It is the type that cares about community history, tradition, culture and authenticity.
-Urban design that includes everybody and reflects the community.
-In fact, it is the type that fights on behalf of the community needs rather than being commissioned to do the minimum.
+It is the type that cares about community history, tradition, culture, and authenticity.
+The urban design includes everybody and reflects the community.
+In fact, it is the type that fights on behalf of the community's needs rather than being commissioned to do the minimum.
 The urban design builds resilient communities and provides a prototype for democracy.
 It is a way to add flexibility and unveil the community identity.
 Inspired by Jane Jacobs, Miss Bishay is a dedicated community activist and a change maker.
 The community nominated Ms. Bishay for the 2021 Tällberg-SNF-Eliasson Global Leadership Prize and 2019 Inclusive and Diverse Leadership in Action Award.

 Ms. Bishay received her master’s degree in Architecture from the NewSchool of Architecture and Design.
 Her thesis “The Green Network” has received the SDAPA Academic Award.
 Ms. Bishay combines compassion with art to design and create spaces that matter.
 She was nominated for the AIA Student Award.
 She also got qualified for the AIA Film Challenge for her Park to Bay Project.